splurf/ejs/README.md

 - Further reduce WASM binary size
     - try reducing size of `css` use
     - micro optimizations
-    - maybe better (more conventional) implementation for themes
-    - maybe try modularizing styling (separate for each element, not global)
 - Maybe a top-down interface for the Projects tab